ant-design/ant-motion/README.md

 ## What is Ant Motion?

-Ant Motion is a motion design specification from Ant Design, and also a set of solutions that can provide a complete solution with lots of out-of-box animations for your applications.
+Ant Motion is a motion design specification from Ant Design, and also provide a complete solution with lots of out-of-box animations for your React applications.

 ## What can Ant Motion do?